mixxxdj/manual/source/hardware/controllers/reloop_mixage.rst

 -  `scratchByWheelTouch` (default `false`): change to `true` to get a more regular, turntable-like mode, i.e. scratch by touching the jog wheel instead of having to toggle the disc button.
 Note that the jog wheels are not very sensitive to touch though (sensitivity can be adjusted on the back of the controller in the MK1 version).
 -  `scratchTicksPerRevolution` (default `620`): Change this to adjust the scratch speed.
 Smaller values mean "faster", higher mean "slower".
--  Jog wheel scroll speed can be adjusted by changing the setting `jogWheelScrollSpeed`.
-The higher, the faster.
+-  `jogWheelScrollSpeed` (default `1.0`): Adjust this to change the jog wheel scroll speed.
+The higher the values, the faster.

 Controller diagnostic functions
 -------------------------------